MorphZG/obsidian_vault/000_Workflow.md

 # My Obsidian Workflow

 Even the longest journey starts with a single step.
-I was searching for way to organize knowledge and remember it somehow and there is a lot of very good systems that can help.
-But maybe the best option is to find the system you like and then customize it and reorganize it to fit your needs.
+I was searching for way to organise knowledge and remember it somehow and there is a lot of very good systems that can help.
+But maybe the best option is to find the system you like and then customise it and reorganise it to fit your needs.

 ## Directories